LAUBERT - FAQ

 Your 11-digit user number is printed on your library card.
 The corresponding password is automatically assigned your date of birth in the format ddmmyy.
 Please change your password to protect your access to library applications from misuse.

-You cannot currently work in the library system with your BTU account.
+You cannot work in the library system with your BTU account.

 • I have forgotten my password.
 What can I do?n?